top of page

 Search

-• Writer's pictureTiffany Walker
+Writer's pictureTiffany Walker

 ARE YOU GUILTY OR GUILT-TRIPPED?

-I’ve run into interesting conversations with people where they claim they were horribly guilt-tripped from an acquaintance, but the funny thing is that after they explained the situation it was clear to me they weren’t getting guilt tripped at all, but rather called out on something they were actually guilty of doing and too overwhelmed in their lives to admit it.
-So it got me to thinking that no one knows the difference between being guilt tripped and being actually guilty; in turn relationships are actually damaged because people are in denial of actions they’ve done that have hurt someone, or a project, or whatever it may be.
+I’ve run into interesting conversations with people where they claim they were horribly guilt-tripped by an acquaintance, which no one likes being guilt-tripped into doing something, or even just made to feel bad for something not their fault.
+But the funny thing is that after they explained the situation, it was clear to me they weren’t getting guilt-tripped at all, but rather called out on something they were actually guilty of doing and too overwhelmed in their lives to admit it.

-Originally published in In the Scene Magazine
+Originally published in In the Scene Magazine.
+(No longer in circulation.)

 Recent Posts